GregePorter/RIS-quickstart/README.md

    - `(python:` means to look for the [official Python container image on docker hub](https://hub.docker.com/_/python)
    - `:latest)"` tells docker to look for the Tag (or specific version of the `python` container image).
 There are a bunch of tags that refer to different versions (like `3.9.20` or `3.14.0a1-slim-bullseye`) which are all listed on Docker Hub.
 - `python basic-python.py` this is the command that will run when the docker container starts.
 In a non-interactive job, this is the thing that runs and you'll see the output in the resultant email.
 We can open up the `basic-python.py` to understand what we should expect to see.

+Additional notes:
+1. Again, a Tag is just a way to define a version- you could have the container “ubuntu:20.04” so the Tag would be 20.04.
+For the most part, you can Tag a version of the Container with whatever would be most helpful for you and your team.
+You could be working on a project and give a tag `testing-v0.1` and then, when ready to publish, you make a new tag as `latest` or `final`.

 # Task 4.2: Running a basic interactive job
 An interactive job will not send you an email, instead, it will print everything to the terminal or allow you to type as if it were an ssh terminal (or python prompt).
 The key difference is the flag `-Is`.